CloudReactor/cloudreactor-procwrapper/README.md

                             Timeout for contacting API server, in seconds.
 Defaults to 30.
       -o, --offline-mode    Do not communicate with or rely on an API server -p, --prevent-offline-execution
-                            Do not start processes if the API server is unavailable or the wrapper is misconfigured.
+                            Do not start processes if the Task Management server is unavailable or the wrapper is misconfigured.
       -m API_MANAGED_PROBABILITY, --api-managed-probability API_MANAGED_PROBABILITY
-                            Sample notifications to the API server with a given probability when starting an execution.
+                            Sample notifications to the Task Management server with a given probability when starting an execution.
 Defaults to 1.0 (always send notifications).
       --api-failure-report-probability API_FAILURE_REPORT_PROBABILITY
-                            If the notification of an execution was not previously sent on startup and the execution fails, notify the API server with the given probability.
+                            If the notification of an execution was not previously sent on startup and the execution fails, notify the Task Management server with the given probability.
 Defaults to 1.0 (always send failure notifications).
       --api-timeout-report-probability API_TIMEOUT_REPORT_PROBABILITY
-                            If the notification of an execution was not previously sent on startup and the execution times out, notify the API server with given probability.
+                            If the notification of an execution was not previously sent on startup and the execution times out, notify the Task Management server with given probability.
 Defaults to 1.0 (always send timeout notifications).
       -d DEPLOYMENT, --deployment DEPLOYMENT
                             Deployment name (production, staging, etc.)
-      --send-pid            Send the process ID to the API server --send-hostname       Send the hostname to the API server --no-send-runtime-metadata
+      --send-pid            Send the process ID to the Task Management server --send-hostname       Send the hostname to the Task Management server --no-send-runtime-metadata
                             Do not send metadata about the runtime environment --runtime-metadata-refresh-interval RUNTIME_METADATA_REFRESH_INTERVAL